GAM-team/GAM/wiki/Authorization.md

 ## Use an existing project for GAM authorization

-To use the same GAM project on multiple computers, see: [Multiple Computers](Multiple Computers)
+To use the same GAM project on multiple computers, see: [GAM Configuration](Multiple Computers)

 Use an existing project to create and download two files: `client_secrets.json` for the Client and `oauth2service.json` for the Service Account.